Fredholm integral equations for function approximation and the training of neural networks: Introduction

-In general, the solution $u$ of the continuous Fredholm training problem is not available.
-After Ritz-Galerkin discretization with suitable ansatz space and Tikhonov regularization~\cite{Engl}, the resulting, intentionally large, linear systems are approximately solved by tensor-train methods, such as alternating linear schemes~\cite{HOLTZ2012,KLUS2019}.
-Approximately Fredholm-trained parameters $(\tilde{\eta}_i,\tilde{u}(\tilde{\eta}_i))_{i=1}^N$ of the original neural network are finally obtained from the resulting approximation $\tilde{u}$ of $u$ and suitable sampling of $\tilde{\eta}_i \in Q$.
-While the numerical analysis of this approach is devoted to a forthcoming paper, the goal of this work is to confirm the practical potential of the Fredholm approach by numerical experiments and comparison with state-of-the-art neural network-based methods.
+{In this paper, the continuous Fredholm training problem is discretized by Ritz-Galerkin methods with suitable ansatz spaces, and we apply Tikhonov regularization~\cite{Engl}.
+Instead of gradient descent, the resulting (intentionally large) linear algebraic systems are then solved approximately by tensor-train methods, such as alternating linear schemes~\cite{HOLTZ2012,KLUS2019}, in order to enhance efficiency and to allow for more general architectures. } Approximately Fredholm-trained parameters $(\tilde{\eta}_i,\tilde{u}(\tilde{\eta}_i))_{i=1}^N$ of the original neural network are finally obtained from the resulting approximation $\tilde{u}$ of $u$ and suitable sampling of $\tilde{\eta}_i \in Q$. {A priori residual error estimates for the loss functional, both for trained Fredholm and neural networks, are given in the special case of piecewise constant approximation and exact linear solution.} While a {comprehensive} numerical analysis {and possible extensions to deep neural networks} are devoted to forthcoming papers, {a major} goal of this work is to confirm the practical potential of the Fredholm approach by numerical experiments and comparison with state-of-the-art neural network-based methods.